No products in the cart.

 - Provide ventilation

-After potting and as soon as the seedlings grow out of the ground they need direct access to bright light.
-The seedlings for indoor cultivation can easily be placed in an artificially illuminated environment.
-However, seedlings for an outdoor cultivation will have to get used to the sunlight before you actually place them outside.
-Place the pots first in your house on the windowsill and increase the exposure to direct sunlight by an hour or two per day.
+After potting and as soon as the seedlings pop out of the ground they need direct access to bright light.
+Seedlings for indoor cultivation can easily be placed in an artificially illuminated environment or in front of the window.
+However, with a outdoor grow its advisable to let the seedling get used to the sunlight before you actually place them outside.
+You do this best by placing the pots first in your house on the windowsill and increase the exposure to direct sunlight by an hour or two per day.
 If outside temperatures permit, seedlings may get used to direct sunlight and outdoor conditions.
 Starting at about three hours a day, during the sunniest hours.
 Then an extra hour per day so the cannabis plants can be permanently outside after two weeks.

 When the seedlings have produced their second or third set of serrated leaves (the round cotyledons that are initially excluded from the seed), they are usually strong enough to get access to direct sunlight or a grow light.